-We put stylesheets in resources/css folder, images in resources/img, and HTML view templates in resources/template resources/js contains the JavaScript code, split between resource/js/lib - which contains the libraries used by the application and resources/js/app which contains the application code.
-The latter will contain the application modules, in subsequent subdirectories, for models, collections, routers and views.
+We put stylesheets in resources/css folder, images in resources/img, and HTML view templates in resources/template resources/js contains the JavaScript code, split between resources/js/lib - which contains the libraries used by the application, resources/js/app - which contains the application code, and resources/configurations which contains module definitions for the different versions of the application - i.e. mobile and desktop.
+The resources/js/app folder will contain the application modules, in subsequent subdirectories, for models, collections, routers and views.